-Name of building/location Description Tenure of land Lettable area (Sq m) Group's interest in property (%) Australia 376-388 Flinders Street, Melbourne, Victoria 8-storey commercial building Freehold 9,513 100 28 Thornton Crescent, Mitcham, Victoria Single-storey commercial building Freehold 3,946 100 12 Brookhollow Avenue, Baulkham Hills, New South Wales 4-storey commercial building Freehold 3,933 100 464 St. Kilda Road, Melbourne, Victoria 8-storey commercial building Freehold 13,826 50 4 Wesley Court, Melbourne, Victoria 4-storey commercial building Freehold 11,223 100 Japan 1 Chome 11-6 Asakusa, Taito, Tokyo 13-storey hotel Freehold 30-year lease expiring 2043 3,063 100 The People's Republic of China Singa Plaza at 8 Jinji Hu Road, Suzhou Industrial Park (2 nd to 8 th floor) 8-storey commercial building 50-year lease expiring 2046 8,255 75
+Name of building/location Description Tenure of land Lettable area (Sq m) Group's interest in property (%) Australia (continued) 12 Brookhollow Avenue, Baulkham Hills, New South Wales 4-storey commercial building Freehold 3,933 100 464-466 St Kilda Road Melbourne, Victoria 8-storey commercial building Freehold 13,826 100 4 Wesley Court, Melbourne, Victoria 4-storey commercial building Freehold 11,223 100 Japan 1 Chome 11-6 Asakusa, Taito, Tokyo 13-storey hotel Freehold 30-year lease expiring 2043 3,063 100 China Singa Plaza at 8 Jinji Hu Road, Suzhou Industrial Park (2 nd to 8 th floor) 8-storey commercial building 50-year lease expiring 2046 8,255 75

 Investment properties are valued by independent professional valuers based on the properties' highest and best use determined using the Direct Comparison Approach, the Capitalisation Approach and/or the Discounted Cash Flow Approach.
-The valuation reports obtained from independent property valuers for certain investment properties have highlighted that, with the heightened uncertainty of the COVID-19 outbreak, a degree of caution should be attached to the valuations as they may be subjected to more fluctuation subsequent to 30 June 2021 than during normal market conditions.
+The valuation reports obtained from independent property valuers for certain investment properties have highlighted that, with the heightened uncertainty of the COVID-19 outbreak, a degree of caution should be attached to the valuations as they may be subjected to more fluctuation subsequent to 30 June 2022 than during normal market conditions.
 This represents a significant estimation uncertainty in relation to the valuation of investment properties.
 Refer to Note 33(e) for further disclosure and the significant inputs used in the fair valuation of investment properties.